logo

 An artist’s statement on a changing climate, a gathering of community, an album release night, a fundraiser.

-Call it what you will, A Jam for Jasper will be reverberating over the iconic grounds at the Fairmont Banff Springs Hotel Saturday, May 31, and organizers are putting a special invitation out to Jasperites to join the party.
+Call it what you will, the upcoming Jam for Jasper will be reverberating over the iconic grounds at the Fairmont Banff Springs Hotel Saturday, May 31, and organizers are putting a special invitation out to Jasperites to join the party.

 “We want to get as many people from Jasper in the room as we can,” said Scott Diehl, a Bow Valley singer/songwriter who is known on stage as Digital Hobo.